clconlin/EMDocs/EMDocs/mtptrialguide.md

    5. At the prompt, press **Y**, and then press **Enter** to confirm.

 #### Run a Detection Test on a newly onboarded computer
-Run the following PowerShell script on a newly onboarded computer to verify that it is properly reporting to the Windows Defender ATP service.
+Run the following PowerShell script on a newly onboarded computer to verify that it is properly reporting to the Microsoft Defender ATP service.
 1. Open an elevated command-line prompt on the computer and run the script:
    1. Go to Start and type **cmd**.
    2. Right-click **Command Prompt** and select **Run as administrator**.